 How can designers work with people with disabilities to improve the user experience and accessibility of digital technologies?

-IMLS: The Institute of Museum and Library Services is the primary source of federal support for the nation’s libraries and museums.
+This project was made possible in part by the Institute of Museum and Library Services.
+The IMLS is the primary source of federal support for the nation’s libraries and museums.
 The IMLS advances, supports and empowers America’s museums, libraries and related organizations through grantmaking, research and policy development.
 The IMLS vision is a nation where museums and libraries work together to transform the lives of individuals and communities.
 To learn more, visit www.imls.gov and follow on Facebook and Twitter.

-The Braille Institute: The Braille Institute is a nonprofit organization whose mission is to positively transform the lives of those with vision loss.
+The Braille Institute is a nonprofit organization whose mission is to positively transform the lives of those with vision loss.
 Braille Institute serves more than 37,000 people through a variety of free programs, classes and services at centers and community outreach locations throughout Southern California – from Santa Barbara to San Diego counties!

-MSU/UARC: MSU Usability/Accessibility Research and Consulting (UARC) is a worldwide leader in conducting research to improve the experiences of a diverse range of users on websites, mobile apps, software, and other technologies.
+MSU Usability/Accessibility Research and Consulting (UARC) is a worldwide leader in conducting research to improve the experiences of a diverse range of users on websites, mobile apps, software, and other technologies.
 UARC works with clients from business, government, academia, and community organizations, and collaborates with faculty and researchers from a variety of disciplines on grants.
 UARC specializes in accessibility compliance evaluations against international standards, accessibility policy and strategy, and user experience methodologies, including usability evaluations, expert reviews, user focus groups, information architecture redesigns, and surveys.